ujjwalguptaofficial/osnft-doc/README.md

-# osnft-whitepaper
+# osnft-doc
-white paper for osnft
+documentation site for osnft